Initiative 1639: Frequently Asked Questions

 When an initiative is placed on the ballot, the Attorney General is required by law to prepare an Explanatory Statement.
 The Attorney General’s Statement that was included in the Voter's Pamphlet with Initiative 1639 may provide you with some useful information.

 Once voters pass an initiative, the Attorney General’s Office has three primary roles:

-- Uphold the will of the voters and defend the initiative against lawsuits.
+- Uphold the will of the voters and defend the initiative against lawsuits; and

 - Provide answers in response to a request for an Attorney General opinion.
 An opinion represents the Attorney General’s official interpretation on a point of law.
 Opinions are not issued at the request of private individuals.
 Only the following people can request an opinion:

-- Appointed heads of state agencies, boards, or commissions.
+- Appointed heads of state agencies, boards, or commissions; or

 - County prosecuting attorneys.

 The Washington Attorney General’s Office issues official opinions on questions of law when requested to do so by these designated public officials on issues that arise in the course of their duties.
 The opinions are not binding but can be given “great weight” by courts.
 Opinions are not issued on every topic, but the office has issued opinions related to firearms.